Saadullahkhan3/Product-Order-and-Database-Manager/README.md

 - Create report of out of stock product(if any).
 - Create purchase slip.

-## How to use it?
-For using this project you need all 9 files as they are dependencies of `main.py`, because this is hub of all connection and responsible to make program usable.

 ## Which technology is used?
 Python programming language that really and a general purpose language use in Machine Learnig, Web scraping, Backend of web, etc
 We use some Python libraries's function listed below with purpose: